-Further, there is an absolute limit of 25 persons for a discrete indoor event and an absolute limit of 250 persons for a discrete outdoor event.
-A discrete event is an event such as a wedding reception.
 When calculating the number of persons attending a discrete indoor event, employees providing services for the event and directly interacting with guests - such as waiters and bartenders - must be included in the count; employees not directly interacting with guests - such as cooks in a separate kitchen - are not counted.

-Examples are offered below.
+Examples for calculating capacity are offered below.

-Example 1 (When fire code capacity is known under Method 1): Under Method 1, you have a known fire code capacity of 40 persons and will not be self-certifying.
+Example 1 (When fire code capacity is known under Method 1): Under Method 1, you have a known fire code capacity of 40 persons and are not self-certifying.
 Therefore, you are limited to 25% capacity, which is 10 persons (25% of 40).
 Under Method 2, when tables are arranged so that no customer at one table is less than six feet away from a customer at another table, it is determined that you can accommodate 30 persons.
 Because 10 persons under Method 1 is more restrictive than 30 persons under Method 2, the maximum occupancy limit that must be followed is 10 persons.

-Conversely, if that same licensee chooses to self-certify, then beginning September 21, 2020, licensee will be limited to 50% capacity.
+Conversely, if you are self-certifying, you are limited to 50% capacity.
 Therefore, under example 1, the maximum occupancy limit that must be followed is 20 persons (50% of 40).

-Example 2 (When fire code capacity is unknown under Method 1): Under Method 1, fire code capacity is unknown, but your building is 2,000 square feet in size and will not be self-certifying.
+Example 2 (When fire code capacity is unknown under Method 1): Under Method 1, fire code capacity is unknown, but your building is 2,000 square feet in size and you are not self-certifying.
 Using the required ratio of 25 persons per 1,000 square feet, this means that under Method 1 you could accommodate 50 persons.
 Under Method 2, when tables are arranged so that no customer at one table is less than six feet away from a customer at another table, it is determined that you can accommodate 30 persons.
 Because 30 persons under Method 2 is more restrictive than 50 persons under Method 1, the maximum occupancy limit that must be followed is 30 persons.

-Conversely, if that same licensee chooses to self-certify, then beginning September 21, 2020, licensee will be limited to 50% indoor capacity.
+Conversely, if you are self-certifying, you are limited to 50% indoor capacity.
 However, under example 2, the maximum occupancy limit that must be followed is still 30 persons because Method 2 is more restrictive than Method 1.

 Example 3 (Involving a large discrete event): A wedding party wishes to rent a large licensed hall for a reception.
 Two waiters will be serving the guests, along with three cooks in a separate kitchen.
-Licensee will not be self-certifying.
+You are not self-certifying.
 Under Method 1, the hall has a known fire code capacity of 540 persons, 25% of which is 135 persons.
 Under Method 2, when tables are arranged so that no customer at one table is less than six feet away from a customer at another table, it is determined that you can accommodate 300 persons.
-However, since all the guests are attending a discrete indoor event, only 25 persons may be part of the event, including the waitstaff (but not the cooks).
-Therefore, even though 135 persons could attend under Method 1 and 300 persons could attend under

-Method 2, the absolute limit of 25 person would apply, which in this case means 23 guests plus two waitstaff.
+Under MOC, the hall has a known fire code capacity of 540 persons (maximum occupancy), 20% of which is 108 persons.
+Therefore, even though 135 persons could attend under Method 1 and 300 persons could attend under Method 2, the limit of 108 persons utilizing MOC would apply, which in this case means 106 guests plus two waitstaff.

-Conversely, if that same licensee chooses to self-certify, then beginning September 21, 2020, licensee will be limited to 50% indoor capacity.
-However, under example 3, the maximum occupancy limit that must be followed is still 25 persons because this is a discrete indoor event.
+Conversely, if you are self-certifying, you are limited to 50% indoor capacity.
+However, under example 3, the MOC limit of 108 persons must be followed because this is a discrete indoor event and the MOC method (108 persons) is more restrictive than Method 1 (270 persons) and Method 2 (300 persons).